gturrini/S3toKinesis/README.md

 # S3toKinesis
-Scan an S3 recursively and uploads file content to Kinesis Data Stream
+Scan an S3 recursively and uploads file content to Kinesis Data Stream.